 Then there are more Lightwork pieces incorporating LED technology with continually changing colors, like the Torus series, which draws its name from what Smith describes as “the fancy mathematical word for ‘doughnut.’”
 Also in the works are new small-scale pieces that integrate original wood elements from the “Lucid Stead” structure, along with LED lights.
 “Lucid Stead” also appears in yet another incarnation through a series of photographic prints entitled “Chromatic Variants,” which incorporate images of the installation in situ in Joshua Tree, layered with tight bands of transparent color that appear to fade into the desert scenery from a distance, while up close they separate the view of the environment, recalling the banded surface of “Lucid Stead.”

-Part of the evolution of Smith’s work seems to be a continual increase in the scale of his works, as demonstrated by his “Bent Parallel” installation created for the 2014 Untitled Art Fair in Miami during Art Basel.
+The evolution of Smith’s work includes a continual increase in the scale of his works, as demonstrated by his “Bent Parallel” installation created for the 2014 Untitled Art Fair in Miami during Art Basel.
 Almost nine feet tall and over 21 feet long, the work is described by Smith as a “new investigation of the spatial and perspectival relationship of color, light and reflection.”
 Bending two parallel surfaces programmed to change color from red, green and blue, “Bent Parallel” creates a third reflected, material-less plane of color that is the mixture of the colors on the two bent planes.

 Site-specific, large-scale commissions keep Smith particularly busy these days.
 “Each new site provides new conditions and realities which in turn provide new insight into the potential of my concepts that could not necessarily have been replicated or produced in my studio,” says Smith.
 A piece for the VA Hospital in Palo Alto is still in the small-scale model stage during our studio visit, while two corten steel Light and Shadow works entitled “Line to Circle” and “Arc-Line-Arc” were en route to Arlington, Virginia.
 Smith was also about to hit the road himself, heading to Hanover, New Hampshire for a prestigious artist residency at Dartmouth College that boasts such past participants as Robert Rauschenberg, Frank Stella and Donald Judd.